-All Costs to be Included: The financial bid must include all costs for the requirement described in the bid solicitation for the entire Contract Period.
+All Costs to be Included: The financial bid must include all costs for the requirement described in the bid solicitation for the entire Contract Period, including any option period.
 The identification of all necessary equipment, software, peripherals, cabling and components required to meet the requirements of the bid solicitation and the associated costs of these items is the sole responsibility of the Bidder.